Hi, arriving in Istanbul Oct 30 and departing Nov 11. can anyone suggest an itinerary? Travel by train, preferably. Thank you.

 I like the suggestions above and agree that this would be a nice way to see Turkey.
 I would perhaps have a day less in Istanbul or go to the Princes' Islands, and/or a day more at Cappadocia.

 Thank you all for your valuable answers.
 I would actually have 11 days on the ground.
 I will be traveling with my two grown up children.
 I would consider flying if the distance is a lot, but prefer to take a bus if it is shorter.
 In the time I have, how would I move about in Cappadocia ?
-Would appreciate any suggestions. almost 6 years ago
+Would appreciate any suggestions. about 6 years ago

 You can fly to Nevishir for Cappadocia.
 Local buses are good and cost ok.
 I've ALWAYS driven in Turkey and found it ok.
 The roads good but signage not always there.
 The coast road from Fethiye to Kas and onwards to Antalya is amazing but it's too far for your time limit; you won't see anything.
 Look at the map and decide how far you want to go.
 It's a HUGE country!
 No train network but the buses are good. almost 6 years ago